luisnquin/fiber-restapi-gorm/README.md

-# API RESTful with Fiber and GORM
+# API REST with Fiber and GORM

 ### Main endpoints
 #### - Employees